-Simon, who was a Blue Peter presenter from 1999 until 2005, told BBC Radio 5 Live earlier this week:
+Simon, who was a Blue Peter presenter from 1999 until 2005, told BBC Radio 5 Live:

 “I don’t think you ever really do move on from what’s happened.
 That hole that a loved one leaves doesn’t shrink over time.
 Life begins to grow around it.

 “Right from the start I felt, I’ve got to find life again.”